NotMePipe/MePlayer/README.md

       - [ ] previous track (0.4.3)
       - [ ] jump to time (0.4.3)
     - [x] jump to tracks
-      - Cover art broken due to current method of jumping to tracks
-        - (I believe this is because the function with no Track* only sets PlaybackQueue currentTrack, not the actual playback Track (I have no clue why audio works))
     - [x] do not crash when queue ends
       - overall: do not crash when no audio is playing
 - [ ] Version 5 ***(Sort by album)***